eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/data_streaming/includes/rpc_data_streaming_interfaces.rst

 to a |Replier-api| instance, which is used to received the request samples associated to the input feed data.
 When a new sample is received, server stores the value sent by the client internally in a queue, which can be accessed by the user through the |RpcServerReader::read-api| methods.
-This operation blocks the thread until a new input feed value is available, or a configured timout expires.
+This operation blocks the thread until a new input feed value is available, or a configured timeout expires.

 Bidirectional streaming
 ***********************